 What if my child has a medical condition that may affect their attendance?

-You should contact the office and make an appointment to speak to Miss Rueben so we are aware of your child’s needs.
+You should contact the office and make an appointment to speak to Miss Willett so we are aware of your child’s needs.
 When there are exceptional circumstances such as this we often take a different approach to managing attendance in school, according to the child’s needs.